xScoopy/weather-api/README.md

 Your goal is to work out the challenges listed below.

+## Learning Objectives

+- Implement callbacks to handle asynchromnous actions
+- Use functions to create callbacks
+- Design functions and Objects that implement callbacks
+- Use Promise to handle asynchronous actions
+- Use aysnc and await to handle Promises
+- Describe Promise it use and function

 ## Weather Lib

+Take a look at index.html.
+Open this page in a web browser.
+Read the code contained in the script tag.
+Before you begin the challenges below you must understand how the starting project works.

+- Talk about discuss the code with another student
+- Describe what is happening in the starter code
+- Make a small change to the code to test your understanding or

 Imagine you want to turn the code in index.js into a library that could be used by anyone who wanted to use the OpenWeatherMap API in any project they might create.
 Currently there are a couple big problems.

 You are going to adress each of the problems listed below.
 Check with the instructor as you solve each problem to review your work.

+The challenges below do not go straight to the best possible solution.
+Instead they work through the problem in steps solving each and refactoring along the way.

 ### Challenge 1